Muminul-Hoque/4chan-toxicity-analysis/README.md

 ---
 ## Acknowledgements
-- This project was inspired by Professor Kai-Cheng Yang.
+- This project was inspired & reviewed by Professor Kai-Cheng Yang.
 All implementation and analysis were conducted independently.

 ## Contact
 For questions or collaboration, please reach out via email: